 As I mentioned earlier, one in four individuals in the general population may be zinc deficient, and your chances increase if you have hypothyroidism or Hashimoto’s.
 Interestingly, in 2013, a study involving rats with induced hypothyroidism found that hypothyroidism led to changes in their serum zinc levels, suggesting that hypothyroidism also contributes to lower zinc levels (likely due to impaired digestion).

 Could you be at risk?
 I’ve created a handy Zinc Screen to help you determine whether or not you may be at risk for zinc deficiency.
 Give yourself 1 point for every symptom you have, then count up your total score:

 Causes of Zinc Deficiency

-It’s important to be familiar with the many other factors that can deplete one’s zinc levels, many of which are also common co-occurring conditions in those with Hashimoto’s.
-Possible causes of zinc depletion include:
+It’s important to be familiar with the many other factors that can deplete one’s zinc levels, many of which are common co-occurring conditions in those with Hashimoto’s.
+Possible causes of zinc depletion aside from having Hashimoto’s include:

-- Celiac disease and malabsorption syndromes: The absorption of zinc may be impaired by intestinal damage due to conditions such as celiac disease and other malabsorption syndromes.
+- Celiac disease and malabsorption syndromes: The absorption of zinc may be impaired by intestinal damage due to conditions such as celiac disease (which is common in about 20 percent of those with Hashimoto’s), as well as other malabsorption syndromes.

-- Phytate-rich foods: Phytates found in grains, legumes, nuts, and seeds can bind zinc and prevent its absorption when they are eaten alongside zinc-containing foods.
+- Phytate-rich foods: Phytates found in grains, legumes, nuts, and seeds, are compounds that can bind zinc and prevent its absorption when they are eaten alongside zinc-containing foods.